wangonya/wangonya.com/content/blog/cli-crud-with-firebase.md

 ### App setup

-We\'ve already gone through the basics of setting up in previous posts so I won\'t go into much detail on that.
+We've already gone through the basics of setting up in previous posts so I won't go into much detail on that.
 Here are the steps:

 ```shell
 $ mkdir contacts-cli